 The 3D Printer Revival Project

 One of my grandchildren started to show interest in nerdy pursuits and wants to learn how to use a 3D printer.
-I have an old printer that I bought in kit form in 2018 from a Chinese company Flsun.
-I used it for a while but then the extruder died.
+I have an old printer that I bought in kit form in 2018 from the Chinese company Flsun.
+I used it for a while until the extruder died.
 I ordered a new extruder but I lost interest and never bothered to finish repairing it.
-I decided to update it and pass it to my grandson.
+Now, I decided to update it and pass it to my grandson.

 Existing Printer #